 Usually, when we discuss the ‘shades’ of Steve McQueen, we’re talking about his iconic Persol sunglasses.
 But there was more to the famed actor’s signature style than a pair of frames.
-From three-piece suits to denim jeans (or ‘Steve McQueens’ in rhyming slang), the ‘King of Cool’ blazed a trail for hard-wearing, no-frills fashion.
+From three-piece suits to denim jeans (or ‘Steve McQueens’ in rhyming slang, for good reason), the ‘King of Cool’ blazed a trail for hard-wearing, no-frills fashion.

 And, from swim shorts to racing suits, he did so mostly in one simple shade; white.
 Why McQueen felt such an affinity for the light, bright colour, we’ll never know.
-But, whether he was relaxing in a bathrobe or cruising around on his custom Métisse Mk3 motorcycle, the Bullitt star would invariably be wearing white — from cuffs of his sweatshirt to the soles of his sneakers.
+But, whether he was relaxing in a bathrobe or cruising around on his custom Métisse Mk3 motorcycle, the Bullitt star would invariably be wearing all-white threads — from the cuffs of his sweatshirts to the soles of his sneakers.
 It’s a tricky look to pull off — but who better to school us than the man himself?

 Begin by mastering the notoriously tricky white trousers

 Few men can pull off bright white trousers.
 And yet Steve McQueen — a man who was famously slathered in motor oil half the time — managed to maintain several pristine pairs.
 How?
 Easy.
 He had different white trousers for every occasion.